Slothfulwave612/The-CSV-Reader/README.md

 4. csvReuseInputOutput.py :- It is the file which contain some other functions that are being reused in the program.
 5. csvExceptionFile.py :- It is the file which contains some of the user defined exception that are being used in the file.

-In order to run the program, the user has to run csvMainFile.csv in order to run the program.
+In order to run the program, the user has to run csvMainFile.py in order to run the program.